mkinteh2012-glitch/Platformer_makeyourownconsole/Console/ConsoleJournal.md

 Time: 2.5h

 More searching
+1/24
 Today i did some searching on Ebay and amazon to find the PC i needed first i found it for 80 then i saw the same for 60 so this is really good next i finally gotta do case.
 Time 1h

+1/25
+Case
+Ok so the ccase will be laptop style and the screen will mount on to a velco strap so i got fugured out spent 2 hours trying to find good dimension but settled on amazon spent an hour on reasech and 30 or wiring and cable organization
+Time: 3h